Similan Islands Liveaboard Itinerary

 By the time you reach day 2, you will have left the Similan Islands and started heading up to the more Northern dive sites like Koh Bon, Koh Tachai Pinnacle and Richelieu Rock.

-This is where the diving can really start to get interesting as this is where you are more likely to see the much larger pelagic marine life.
+This is where the diving can really start to get interesting.
+At these sights you are more likely to see the much larger pelagic marine life.
 Look out for Manta Rays, Whale Sharks or other sharks.

-The best time of year to spot Manta Rays and Whale Sharks is usually between February and April.
-However they can appear any time of year.
-Remember, the ocean is not a zoo.
+The best time of year to spot Manta Rays is usually between February and April.
+However they can appear at any time of year.
+Whale sharks are more random but remember, the ocean is not a zoo!

 For anyone that is still hungry, an afternoon snack is served at around 16:00.